Ouranosinc/xscen/docs/xsdba.rst

 The train-adjust approach allows to inspect the trained adjustment object.
 The training information is stored in the underlying `Adj.ds` dataset and usually has a `af` variable with the adjustment factors.
-Its layout and the other available variables vary between the different algorithm, refer to :ref:`Adjustment methods <sdba-user-api>`.
+Its layout and the other available variables vary between the different algorithm, refer to :ref:`Adjustment methods <xsdba-user-api>`.

 Parameters needed by the training and the adjustment are saved to the ``Adj.ds`` dataset as a `adj_params` attribute.
 Parameters passed to the `adjust` call are written to the history attribute in the output scenario DataArray.